MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 ## Best practices for a smooth migration

 **Avoid Frequent Reboots:** It's important not to reboot the system unnecessarily during the migration process.
-Frequent reboots can restart the download process, extending the duration of the migration and potentially leading to repeated "nothing seems to be happening" scenarios.
+Frequent reboots can restart the download process, extending the migration duration and causing it to seem like "nothing is happening."
 By monitoring these specific events, you can effectively track and troubleshoot the migration process of your Surface Hub 2S.

 ### Remote deployment via Intune